 Resistance to Change

-It really is the smallest change that can make a significant impact.
+Small changes can make a significant impact.

-An opportunity to try out some different responses within the safety of the training room to see what might be useful.
+You'll have the opportunity to try out some different responses within the safety of the training room to see what might be useful.

 Active vs Passive Choosing